Skip to main content

 ResumeWorkflow

 Resume a workflow.
 This immediately starts it from its last completed step.
 You can use this to resume workflows that are cancelled or have exceeded their maximum recovery attempts.
 You can also use this to start an enqueued workflow immediately, bypassing its queue.
+Pass WithResumeQueue to re-enqueue the resumed workflow on a named queue instead of starting it immediately.
 Similar to ResumeWorkflow.

 ForkWorkflow